QuTech-Delft/OpenQL/docs/quantum_gate.rst

 +---------------------+                                                                    +
 | __composite_gate__  |                                                                    |
 +---------------------+----------------------------+------------------------+--------------+

+The example column shows in the form of an example the QASM representation of the gate.
+For custom gates, the QASM representation is the gate name followed by the representation of the operands, as with the default gates.

 There is an API for each of the above gate types using default gates.